adelekuzmiakova/fullstack/nodejs-nvm/installing-node-with-nvm.md

       - List globally installed packages: `npm ls -g --depth=0.`
       - Update all globally installed packages: `npm update -g`.
 Again, note that this will update packages inside the path of your active Node.js version instead of the system global path.

+All in all, the main benefit of `npm` is its flexibility when it comes to customizing different Node.js versions, which might be needed if you are hopping between different projects and their requirements.